The Bylaw requires fermentation operations to:

 A suitable sampling point must be:

 The sampling point will be different based on the scale and type of operation.
-Fermentation operators are strongly encouraged to contact regulation staff to confirm their plans before installing a sampling point.
-Some examples of a sampling point are pictured below:
+Some examples of a sampling point are pictured below.

 Monitor and treat wastewater pH